View any updates made to the page, with the most recent listed first.

 - enhanced sanitation practices;

-- You must consider the needs of people in vulnerable circumstances (see section 1.3 of the Code of Fundraising Practice) or with protected characteristics, as well as people who are clinically extremely vulnerable to the virus.
+- You must consider the needs of people in vulnerable circumstances (see section 1.3 of the Code of Fundraising Practice) or with protected characteristics, as well as people who are clinically extremely vulnerable to COVID-19.

 - Ensure that you comply with any workplace testing or test and tracing requirements.

 - Ensure that any fundraiser, member of staff, or volunteer follows the requirements on self-isolation if they have symptoms of COVID-19.
-See guidance from England, Wales, Scotland and Northern Ireland.
+See guidance from England, Scotland, Wales and Northern Ireland.